Quickstart - Company Search API

 print("error:", response)

-The response returned is a list of company profiles if the query passed matches records in our dataset:
+The returned API response is a list of the company records in our dataset that match the request query in the format:

 {